madgustoo/BerserkerPriceTracker/README.md

 }
 ```

-[PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) - Highly recommended if you're new to PostgreSQL and have no clue how to set up
+[PostgreSQL installation](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) - Highly recommended if you're new to PostgreSQL.
+This is where you'll find out about the Create Database and User commands.

 ## Running the spiders